 The bullet that’s defined self-defense for a generation is now available as a component.

 Every day, a large percentage of those who conceal and carry opt for a 9mm Luger or 380 Auto.
 The former is due to its effective power and terminal performance, and the latter for its compact size and ease of concealment.
 However, both have limitations.
 The 380 Auto has always been criticized for its limited power and terminal performance.
 And any 9mm Luger shooter would like to have more rounds in their magazine, or a smaller frame gun for easier carry.

 So, what if there was a new option that blended the strengths and eliminated the weaknesses?
 A cartridge that utilizes a smaller case than 9mm but has the same power and performance?
 That solution is now a reality.
 Enter Federal’s new 30 Super Carry cartridge.

 The cartridge uses a .312-inch bullet.
-This narrower diameter allows for additional 30 Super Carry rounds in the magazine—two more in initially available handguns.
+This narrower diameter allows for two to three additional 30 Super Carry rounds in the magazine in initially available handguns.
 Pistols chambered in 30 Super Carry and built using cartridge-specific frames (as opposed to existing 9mm Luger frames) will maximize capacity while maintaining a narrower and shorter grip than 9mm pistols for easier concealability.

 When fired with a 3.5-inch barrel through FBI bare gel protocol, the .312-inch-diameter, 100-grain 30 Super Carry HST expands to .590 inch and penetrates 12 inches, while the 124-grain 9mm Luger HST expands to .650 inch and penetrates 13.1 inches.
 In the FBI’s heavy clothing protocol, the same 30 Super Carry HST expands to .530 inch and penetrates 15.5 inches; the 9mm Luger expands to .571 inch and penetrates 14.5 inches.